 Smart people operate from a platform of strength: They know their strengths and put their strengths to work.
 Since they do their part well, they are often successful on their own.
 Their success attracts others to willingly extend help.
-After all, who wouldn’t want to join hands with winners.
+Who wouldn’t want to join forces with a winner?

-Smart people know their weakness: Not only they play to their strengths, they are level-headed to know what they lack.
-They don’t waste time working on their weakness.
-Rather they partner with other smart people.
+Smart people know their weaknesses: Not only do they play to their strengths, but they are also level-headed enough to know where they fall short.
+They don’t waste time working on their weaknesses.
+Instead, they partner with other smart people.

-Smart people are self-confident: Knowing their strengths and weakness makes them confident about their abilities.
-They undertake projects they can achieve on their own or by complimenting themselves with other equally smart people.
-This sets the success in motion which enforces their self-confidence.
+Smart people are confident: Knowing their strengths and weaknesses helps them feel confident about their abilities.
+They take on projects they can accomplish on their own, or in collaboration with other smart people.
+The result is a success that reinforces their self-confidence.

-Smart people play in a two-way street: Not only they know to seek help, they offer their helping hand too.
-Thus they build strong relationships.
-In strong relationships, there is no discussion about who gets the credit; only if everyone did their best.
+Smart people play in a two-way street: In addition to seeking help, they also offer their assistance.
+As a result, they build strong relationships.
+In a strong relationship, if everyone puts their best effort, the credit goes to everyone.

-Smart people know its okay to be rejected: They know that not every request for help will be honored.
-When a request is rejected, even from a long time partner or a friend, they don’t take it personally.
+Smart people know it’s okay to be rejected: They know that not all requests for help will be granted.
+When a request is rejected, even from a long-term partner or friend, they don’t take it personally.
 They know that the other person rejected their request; not them.